aminrj/aminrj.github.io/_posts/2025-04-18-git-based-risk-assessment.md

 And while auditability matters, so does usability and adoption or buy-in from developers.

-## Why We Want to Rethink Risk Management
+## Why we want to rethink risk management

 We were facing the same problem you probably are: